marcussyeo/DSA4264-Text-Group-3/docs/data.md

 _Figure 1: Module representation is uneven, with FASS, CDE, and Science dominating the corpus._

+Implications for Framework:<br>
-!!! tip "Implications for Framework" - Risk of representation bias in similarity matching
+- Risk of representation bias in similarity matching
 - Mitigation: - Construct degree-specific module baskets (≈15 core + 8 common modules)
 - Use length-normalised embeddings for fair comparison